-Length of cord (feet): 25 50 100 150 AWG size of cord: 18
+Length of cord (feet): 25 50 100 150 AWG size of cord: 18 18 16 14

 - Always charge battery in a well ventilated area.
 NEVER operate in a closed-in or restricted area without adequate ventilation.
-WARNING: Risk of explosive gas. - Position charger as far away from battery as DC charger cables permit. - 13.
-Do not expose charger to rain or snow. - 14.
+WARNING: Risk of explosive gas. - Position charger as far away from battery as DC charger cables permit. - Do not expose charger to rain or snow. - 14.
 NEVER charge a frozen battery.
-If battery fluid (electrolyte) is frozen, bring into a warm area to thaw before charging. - 15.
+If battery fluid (electrolyte) is frozen, bring into a warm area to thaw before charging. - NEVER allow battery acid to drip on charger when reading specific gravity or filling battery. - 16.
 NEVER set a battery on top of charger. - NEVER place charger directly above battery being charged.
-Gases from battery will corrode and damage charger. - NEVER touch the battery clips together when the charger is energized. - 18.
+Gases from battery will corrode and damage charger. - NEVER touch the battery clips together when the charger is energized. - 19.
 NEVER crank engine with charger attached to battery.
 WARNING: Battery chargers get hot during operation and must have proper ventilation.
 Air needs to flow around entire charger.
 Do not set on flammable items like carpeting, upholstery, paper, cardboard, etc. Will damage leather and melt plastic and rubber.